Bright11/brightweb-eommere-packge/README.md

 MAIL_USERNAME=your_email@gmail.com
 MAIL_PASSWORD=your_password
 MAIL_ENCRYPTION=tls

+The site will send an email to an admin using your MAIL_FROM_ADDRESS on .env

 ## SEO Features
 The package includes SEO-friendly features to optimize your site for search engines.
 As an admin, you can configure: